 The volcanic blast projected a dense cloud of brownish ash about 6,500 feet high.
 Volcanic debris was scattered up to 3.7 miles away from the crater.
 The eruption caused power failures and was followed by severe rainfall and lightning, leading to widespread panic among the local populace.

 Among the casualties was Sister Nikolin Padjo, a Catholic nun serving in Hokeng village.
-Another nun is still unaccounted for, reported Agusta Palma, the director of the Saint Gabriel Foundation which supervises the convents on the island.
+Another nun was still unaccounted for, reported Agusta Palma, the director of the Saint Gabriel Foundation which supervises the convents on the island.
 The volcanic outburst damaged the San Dominggo Hokeng Middle Seminary and caused injuries to several seminarians.

 By Tuesday morning, authorities had relocated about 2,472 residents out of the 16,086 affected from the eight nearby villages.
 The effort was hindered by roads obscured by a thick layer of volcanic ash.
 The calamity has caused damage to approximately 2,384 homes and at least 25 schools in the area.